 Bad Blood: Details

 I had not heard about Elizabeth Holmes nor Theranos before reading this book.
-Not having that much knowledge about Silicon Valley or American businesses and business people, this book was definitely a bit harder to get through.
+Not having that much knowledge about Silicon Valley or American businesses and business people, this book was definitely a bit more difficult to get through.
 It took a while before I got sucked into the universe of Theranos, but once I did, it was an encapsulating read.

 Bad Blood goes through the life of Theranos, a business created by young Elizabeth Holmes.
 On paper, Theranos was a ground-breaking business within the medical industry.
 In real life, though, it was all a scam.